carrietian/carrietian.github.io/_posts/2022-01-04-running-my-newsletter.md

 ---
 layout: post
-title: "Running my newsletter"
+title: "I wrote this so you'd start a newsletter"
 date: 2022-01-04
 permalink: /running-my-newsletter/
 ---

-I got a couple of questions about my newsletter recently, so I thought I’d write up how I’m thinking about it these days.
+Starting my newsletter is easily one of the best decisions I've made in the past few years.
+I'm hoping that if I document the ways it's been rewarding and tactically how I create each issue, you'll be more likely to start one too :)

 *[You can subscribe here](https://www.carrietian.com/letters/) to the newsletter in question.*

 #### why’d I start a newsletter?